Gana Misra

 The Hidden Cost

 The average cost of a financial restatement is $11.7 million when you factor in penalties, legal fees, audit costs, and stock price impact.
-That's significantly more than the cost of building the system right the first time.
+A study by Audit Analytics found that restatement filings increased 12% between 2022 and 2024 (Audit Analytics, 2024).
+That cost is significantly more than the expense of building the system correctly from the start.

 Why IT Failures ARE Reporting Failures